apache/fury-site/docs/guide/java/android-support.md

 `Money[]`, and `elementCodec` on `AtomicReferenceArray<Money>` handles each `Money`.
 Use a complete `value` codec when deeper custom behavior is required.

-`@JsonType` is optional.
-Add the annotation processor and mark application models with `JsonType` when the build should generate exact R8 rules:
+Add the annotation processor and mark application object models with `JsonType` to generate direct field, getter, setter, Record constructor, and `JsonCreator` operations together with exact R8
+rules:

 ```kotlin
 dependencies {